Welcome to today's edition of the Rush 24-7 podcast.

 The American people don't want to hear talk of decline.

-They don't want to hear, even if it's not directly talked about, they don't want to hear anything that that implies that America's best days are behind us.
+They don't want to hear, even if it's not directly talked about, they don't want to hear anything that implies that America's best days are behind us.

 So Trump coming along, his track record is not in government, his track record in business.